-No modifications to submitted EOIs or additional supporting information will be accepted after the closing date and time, unless specifically requested by the GCWood program.
+Applicants are required to complete the GCWood Application Form.
+No modifications to submitted applications or additional supporting information will be accepted after the closing date and time, unless specifically requested by the GCWood program.
+Instructions and further information are included in the application form (available at www.nrcan.gc.ca/gcwood).